teamalfy-technical/odadeemobile-app/replit.md

 **Note:** The `meta` package has been added as an explicit dependency to prevent annotation errors in production builds.

 ## Recent Changes
+- **2025-10-21**: Authentication System Overhaul
+  - Implemented new secure authentication using `flutter_secure_storage`
+  - Created `AuthService` with login, registration, token refresh, and logout
+  - Created `ApiConfig` for easy development/production URL switching
+  - Updated SignIn and SignUp screens to use new authentication API
+  - Added automatic token refresh mechanism (15-minute access token expiry)
+  - Implemented device tracking for better security
+  - Created migration helper to transition from old to new storage system
+  - Updated main.dart to use new authentication checks
+  - Test credentials: superadmin@presec.edu.gh / Admin@123

 - **2025-10-21**: Production Deployment Configuration Update
   - Created automated `build.sh` script for reliable deployments
   - Updated deployment configuration to use build script